IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 Let’s have a bottle for every table.
 The straw baskets of wine will be a great natural accent.
 We can scatter little wooden trays of cheeses and extra things to nibble on among the bottles.

-Therefore; we will be using a few baskets in our decor; just to carry through with the theme of the Chianti region that is so well loved.
+Therefore; we will be using a few baskets in our decor.
+The baskets will help to carry on the theme of the Chianti region that is so well loved.

 RECALLING THE BLACK ROOSTER STORY